roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

  "Sucking you off, Daddy, don't you like?"
 She asked, so literal.

  "Not the point.
 This cannot go on," I protested, even though her mouth and hands on my cock felt amazing.
-Report_Story #4